Aadi03072004/FOOD-DELIVERY-WEBSITE-Frontend-/README.md

 🔹 Features

-Easy-to-use layout
+Easy-to-use layout,
-Food categories and menu section
+Food categories and menu section,
-Works on both mobile and desktop
+Works on both mobile and desktop,
 Simple and clean design

 🛠️ Built With

-HTML5
+HTML5,
 CSS3

 📌 About